Dental Hygiene Admissions

 - If not a current HCC student, submit an HCC Application for Admission.
 Select the Dental Hygiene area of study, as well as program code-280.

 - New to College Take placement tests, if applicable: Students may be exempt from the placement test if they have transcripts showing completion of college-level English and/or math at another academic institution, qualifying High School GPA or SAT/ACT test scores.
 Please speak to an advisor to review your options.

 - Complete the required prerequisite coursework with appropriate overall GPA.
 Please consult with a Nursing/Allied Health Advisor in the Office of Admissions and Advising (RCF-242) to get the most current information on prerequisites and requirements.
 The College reserves the right to change, without notification, any requirement, fee or program, if it is deemed necessary.

-- Submit official college transcripts from all colleges attended: Complete an Official Transcript Evaluation Form and submit to the Office of Admissions and Advising (RCF-242)]
+- Have Prior Credit: Submit official college transcripts from all colleges attended: Complete an Official Transcript Evaluation Form and submit to the Office of Admissions and Advising (RCF-242)]

-- Finish 16 hours shadowing a dental hygienist and turn in a signed Clinical Observation Documentation Form by the application due date for each site used.
+- Complete either 16 hours shadowing a dental hygienist and turn in a signed Clinical Observation Documentation Form or interview four separate dental hygienists and turn in Clinical Interview Documentation Forms by the application due date of January 15.

-- Complete the supplemental application for admission to the Dental Hygiene Program and submit to the Office of Admissions and Advising (RCF-242).
+- Complete the online supplemental application for admission to the Dental Hygiene Program.

 Dental Hygiene Program Documents

 - DH Observation Hours Form (PDF)

 To view the Portable Document Format files (PDFs) from this site, download a free Acrobat Reader.